HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 The option to install or uninstall from the NpmJS registry is only available starting CF221.
 The DXClient version installed must be 221.0.0.

 - To install the latest version of DXClient, use the `npm install @hcl-software/dxclient` command.

 - To install DXClient globally, use the `npm install -g @hcl-software/dxclient` command.

 - To uninstall DXClient, use the `npm uninstall @hcl-software/dxclient` command.

 ### Installing DXClient using the container image in the Harbor repository

-1. Pull the docker image from https://hclcr.io/harbor/projects/95/repositories/dxclient/artifacts-tab using the following command:
+1. Pull the docker image from [HCL DX Open Harbor](https://hclcr.io/harbor/projects/95/repositories/dxclient/artifacts-tab){target="_blank"} using the following command:

     ```
      docker pull hclcr.io/dx-public/dxclient:IMAGE_TAG
     ```

-2. Download DXClient scripts.

-    To download DXClient scripts, go to [dxclient-scripts](https://github.com/HCL-TECH-SOFTWARE/dxclient-scripts) of the HCL-TECH-SOFTWARE GitHub repository.
-In this repository, you can find the installation and usage details, and the latest scripts for using the containerized version of DXClient which is openly distributed in [HCL DX Open Harbor](https://hclcr.io/harbor/projects/95/repositories/dxclient/artifacts-tab).
+2. Download DXClient scripts from the [HCL-TECH-SOFTWARE GitHub repository](https://github.com/HCL-TECH-SOFTWARE/dxclient-scripts){target="_blank"}.
+In this repository, you can find the installation and usage details, and the latest scripts for using the containerized version of DXClient which is openly distributed in [HCL DX Open Harbor](https://hclcr.io/harbor/projects/95/repositories/dxclient/artifacts-tab){target="_blank"}.

 ## Installing DXClient using the container package from HCL Software portal